MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

             Components associated with key functionality such as date pickers and dynamically populated dropdowns received prioritization.
 This also included custom controls which have a native alternative that is often replaced in favor of less accessible, but visually branded elements.

-            - Date pickers were not operable via keyboard or presented instances of keyboard traps
+            - Date pickers were not operable via keyboard or presented instances of <span style="border-bottom: 2px dotted black" title="keyboard traps: these occur when a user can acccess a component using the keyboard but cannot leave that component using the keyboard">keyboard traps</span>.

             - Custom dropdown elements would refresh pages on key change when cycling through options

             - Contact forms without correct label associations were in the footer of every page

-            - Incorrect use of headings included implicit headings which contained no meaning in HTML syntax and skips in heading elements which disrupt a screen reader's ability to parse content
+            - Incorrect use of headings included <span style="border-bottom: 2px dotted black" title="Implicit: unclear, only appearing like something else">implicit</span> headings which contained no meaning in HTML syntax and skips in heading elements which disrupt a screen reader's ability to parse content
     right_side:
       content_options:
         - type: CaptionImg